NewsCrime

 MIDVALE, Utah — A woman is in jail after she set her boyfriend and his car on fire during an argument in Midvale, according to witnesses.

-The victim was taken to the hospital with burns on his back, head, and "extremities" (arms and/or legs), according to the report.
+Police said the victim was seen by witnesses — and confirmed via security camera footage — running around with his clothing on fire.
+He was taken to the hospital with burns on his back, head, and "extremities" (arms and/or legs), according to the report.
 Police said his injuries were severe enough that he wasn't able to provide a statement as of Saturday morning.

 The woman allegedly fled the scene, but police tracked her to a nearby hotel and took her into custody.
 They said she changed clothes from what she was wearing during the incident, according to witnesses.
 Police said they brought in a trained K-9, which detected the scent of fire accelerant in the hotel room and on the dress that they believe she was wearing at the time of the fire.